Rlbarham/Spark_Churn/README.md

-# Sparkify Churn Reduction project
+# Churn Reduction: Spark exploration

 ## Installation
 This project was built in Python 3.6.
 A number of additional libraries were also used - these libraries and their version numbers are listed below.